-The difference between a rock and a mineral is: a rock is mainly made up of multiple minerals combined together, where a mineral is a crystal like object that is made from a specific chemical substance.
+The difference between a rock and a mineral is: A rock is mainly made up of multiple minerals combined together, while a mineral is a crystal like object that is made from a specific chemical substance.

 DIFFERENT TYPES OF ROCKS !!!

 When a Volcano erupts, red-hot lava explodes out and flows downhill like a boiling river of fire.
 As the lava cools down, a thick skin forms on top, then slowly all the lava turns into solid rock.
 This type of rock is called igneous, which in Latin translates to “made from fire”.

 Igneous rocks form the greatest part of the Earth’s crust.
 There are over 700 different types of igneous rocks, and the most common one is granite.
 This is a very strong rock, and has been used on buildings for thousands of years.

 There are three different types of sedimentary rocks, which are made up of minerals, sand, mud, and even the remains of dead sea creatures.

 Firstly, you have limestone, which consists of small particles of rock and stone and sometimes the skeletons of millions of tiny sea creatures, that have all been compacted together by pressure over time.

 Secondly, there is sandstone, composed of sand size grains of mineral, rock, and a cementing substance that binds the sand grains together.

 Lastly, gypsum, which is formed because sea water contains minerals, and when the water evaporates, it leaves the minerals behind.
 The minerals over time become cemented together and form into gypsum rock.

 Metamorphic rocks are created when igneous and sedimentary rocks are exposed to heat and pressure, deep within the Earth’s surface, caused by magma or by the intense collisions and friction of tectonic plates.